Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 3 - Fund Me/Lesson6.md

 ## Conclusion
 - Understanding and utilizing `payable`, `require`, and `msg.value` is crucial for handling transactions in Solidity.
 Besides that, Chainlink enhances smart contract functionality by providing access to real-world data, allowing for more dynamic and reliable decentralized applications.

+## 🧑‍💻 Test yourself
+Quiz? 📕 What are the three primary topics covered from lessons 1 to 5?
+- Answer:

+>> 1. Usage of `payable`, `require` and `msg.value` in smart contracts.

+>> 2. Smart contracts reverting when certain conditions are not met such as meeting the minimum amount for donation in a smart contract.

+>> 3. Interaction with `chainlink` features.
+How it links with the real-world data.